 I personally love getting my nails done.
 There’s just something about typing on the computer for 30+ hours a week that makes me want to have shiny, pretty nails.
 These, of course, come at a cost, and I have to budget properly in other areas in order to reward myself.

 Cut back where you can, but not so much that it’s not sustainable.
 If you cut out everything you both love, you’ll never stick to the budget at all.
-The goal is to save for your life together, so make sure to focus on your hopes for the future while still enjoying some treats in the present.
+The goal is to save for your life together, so make sure to focus on your hopes for the future while still enjoying life in the present.
 Remember, sometimes when you cut back on the things you love, you enjoy them even more when you get to indulge.

 Enjoy shared goals